-Populations to Be Included
+Populations to be Included

-Reviews in this topic area will address interventions designed for children in grades K-12 (generally ages 5 to 18).
+The WWC Students with Learning Disabilities area reviews interventions designed for children in grades K-12 (generally ages 5 to 18).
 The students must attend school in the United States or its territories or tribal entities.
 This topic area requires that a minimum of 50% of the sample be classified by the study authors as students with learning disabilities or that results are presented for a subgroup that is at least 50% students with learning disabilities.
-In addition, students must speak English or be non-native English speakers who are ELLs.
-Subpopulations of interest include students of different age groups (elementary, middle, and high school), different types of learning disabilities (such as dyslexia or math), students from different racial/ethnic groups, and ELLs.
+In addition, students must speak English or be non-native English speakers who are English language learners.
+Subpopulations of interest include students of different age groups (elementary, middle, and high school), different types of learning disabilities (such as dyslexia or math), students from different racial/ethnic groups, and English language learners.

-Types of Interventions to Be Included
+Types of Interventions to be Included

-The interventions considered for inclusion will be determined after an exhaustive search of the published and unpublished literature by the topic area team, as well as a review of nominations submitted to the WWC.
+The interventions considered for inclusion will be determined after an exhaustive search of the published and unpublished literature by the Students with Learning Disabilities topic area team, as well as a review of nominations submitted to the WWC.
 To be reviewed, interventions for students with learning disabilities or general education interventions commonly used for students with learning disabilities must be replicable; that is, the authors provide sufficient information so that the intervention can be reproduced in various settings, the information must be available through public channels, and the approach can be implemented by others besides the developers of the approach.

 Eligible interventions are those in which schools have an important role in delivering an academic achievement program to students with learning disabilities.
-The studies may be conducted in any school-based setting; for example, special education classrooms, general education classrooms, or special education schools and institutions.
-Furthermore, the studies to be reviewed may be implemented by any school professional; for example, special education teachers, general education teachers, or teaching assistants.
+The studies may be conducted in any school-based setting, for example, special education classrooms, general education classrooms, or special education schools and institutions.
+Furthermore, the studies to be reviewed may be implemented by any school professional, for example, special education teachers, general education teachers, or teaching assistants.
 As long as the school is involved, parents also may participate in delivering the intervention.
 For example, an intervention for students with learning disabilities that combines an innovative school curriculum with parent/child reading at home would be appropriate for review under this topic area; however, parent/child reading at home would not be reviewed as a stand-alone intervention.
 Interventions administered by clinicians or physicians outside of a school setting will not be included.